CmdDraven/Syn-Syu/docs/Syn-Syu_Overview.md

 The Bash orchestrator relies on the `source` and `update_available` fields to route packages through `pacman` or the preferred AUR helper.

+When Flatpak or firmware updates are requested, the manifest also includes an `applications` block capturing the chosen sources (`flatpak` / `fwupd`), whether they were enabled during manifest generation, and any discovered updates.

 ## CLI Sketch

 | Command | Purpose |